-Preety, young student with attention deficit hyperactivity disorder and dyslexia in Stories of Web Users, How People with Disabilities Use the Web
+Stefan, student with attention deficit hyperactivity disorder and dyslexia in Stories of Web Users, How People with Disabilities Use the Web

-About Preety
+About Stefan

 My text reader helps me focus on what I am reading.
-I don’t use it all the time but for long text it is super helpful
+I don’t use it all the time but for long text it is super helpful.

 Barrier examples